back to homepage

 The Opening Keynotes set the tone for the Congress.
 We see the Congress as a call for collective action, inspiring participants and providing them with practical ideas to spark new initiatives, foster powerful alliances, and prompt action that extends far beyond Prague.
 Together, we aim to explore how to build bridges where walls have stood, foster inclusion where gaps exist, and cultivate harmony where it is needed most.

-10:30–11:00 Break / Poster Opening
+10:30–11:00 Break / Poster Opening (EXHIBITION AREA / GALLERY)

 11:00–12:00

-Plenary Session [Bridging Generations]
+Plenary Session [Bridging Generations] (GYM T1)

 Keynote: From Boomers to Gen α?
 Sport for All Reconciling Generations

-• Charlotte van Tuyckom, University of Ghent
+• Charlotte van Tuyckom, Howest University of Applied Sciences, Belgium & LUNEX, Luxembourg

 As generational gaps are increasingly prevalent, in habits, cultures, lifestyles, but more importantly communication and social connections, intergenerational physical activity models provide a way to reconnect children, youth, and the elderly together.
 Presenting various examples from different contexts and cultures, the session will encourage participants to draw inspiration from case studies to develop interventions for their communities.